-Faced with an economic downturn in 2000, lipstick sales boomed – the ‘Lipstick Effect’– suggesting a turn to beauty indulgences during tough times.
-The wellness and beauty industries are flourishing.
+Faced with an economic downturn in 2000, lipstick sales boomed—the ‘Lipstick Effect’– suggesting a turn to beauty indulgences during tough times.

 The current phenomenon is a fallout from the COVID-19 pandemic.
 The lipstick effect started to work at that point.
-When luxury goods like jewelry and technology are out of reach due to the economic slump, individuals want to look attractive without going over budget.
+When luxury items like jewelry and electronic devices become inaccessible during an economic downturn, a person still wants to feel appealing without breaking the bank.

-Since everyone has different preferences, not every marketing plan can satisfy the needs of every beauty brand.
-It can be difficult to find the ideal marketing strategy to use in your business plan and build a successful brand in 2024.
-Let us assist you in this process.
+Everyone has different needs, wants, and tastes, which means not every marketing strategy will suit the needs of every beauty brand.
+Finding the best marketing strategy to use in your business plan can be tricky, and a successful beauty brand in 2025 can seem unattainable.
+Let us help you with that.

-Making a website is not enough; you also need to make sure that it ranks highly in search results so that when someone searches, your website will come up first.
+Just creating a website is not enough; you will also need to make sure that it performs well enough to rank highly in search so when someone searches, your website will be the first result.

-Learn how to use your website, email marketing, and SEO to promote your beauty business through digital channels.
+Learn how to leverage your website, email marketing, and SEO to promote your beauty business through digital channels.

 Example: Glossier